Text

 "I get greeted"

-For this reason, it is very important to know whether a verb is underlyingly intransitive, transitive or if it can be both.
+For this reason, it is very important to know whether a verb is underlyingly intransitive, transitive.

 N bɛ loko dun